srinith-nangunoori/health-checker/README.md

 ## Developer Information

-*   **Srinith Nangunoori**: I am a passionate second-year CSE student at SVNIT.
-As the sole developer for this project, I was responsible for the entire creation process: designing and building the React frontend, developing the Node.js backend server, integrating the Google Gemini API, and performing advanced prompt engineering to ensure a high-quality user experience.
+-   **SRINITH NANGUNOORI: B.Tech Student, Computer Science Engineering | Expected Graduation: 2028**

+    Sardar Vallabhbhai National Institute of Technology (SVNIT), an Institution of National Importance in India.

+    As the sole architect and developer for this project, my responsibilities included:

+    -   Architecting the full-stack application with a React frontend and Node.js backend.

+    -   Designing a clean, intuitive, and user-centric interface.

+    -   Engineering a resilient, multi-model AI backend using the Google Gemini API.

+    -   Developing the project's core innovation: a complex, two-stage interactive AI consultation flow.